Definition of a foreign bank

 Duration of the licensing process

 The licensing process for a branch of a foreign bank takes place in constant dialogue with the applicants.
-The duration depends on the quality and complexity of the application and the current workload.
-The time it takes to receive a response from the responsible foreign supervisory authorities must also be taken into account.
+The duration depends on the quality and complexity of the application and the time it takes to receive a response from the competent foreign supervisory authorities.

 Contact for questions on the licensing process